RafalSprengel/FreeClassifiedsBrid/README.md

 ## General info
-OgloszeniaBrid is the site for free classifieds ads.
+FreeClassifiedsBrid is the site for free classifieds ads.
+Mostly done in PHP with mySQL.

 ## Features:
 * Search for ads in different category